The First RELHIC? Cloud-9 is a Starless Gas Cloud: Abstract

+A key challenge to interpret Cloud-9 as a RELHIC lies in the loose upper limit on its stellar content available at present.
+Its \ion{H}{1} mass and radial distribution closely resemble those of Leo T, a dwarf galaxy in the outskirts of the Milky Way~\citep[][]{Irwin2007, Benitez-Llambay2024}.
+Notably, Leo T's stellar mass ($\sim \%$ confidence limit against a $M_{\star}=10^{4} \ M_{\odot}$ stellar counterpart.
+Finally, we stress that these limits remain conservative: a genuine stellar counterpart would produce additional resolved or semi-resolved stars that fail our CMD-selection criteria.
+No such population is observed, further strengthening the case against a stellar counterpart to Cloud-9.

 We can also frame the question in terms of maximum stellar mass consistent with our observations.
 By running simulations across a wide range of stellar masses, we find that a population with $M_{\star}=10^{3.49}\ M_{\odot}$ best matches the data at the nominal center: after including observational biases, incompleteness, and photometric errors, such a system yields on average one or fewer RGB stars, consistent with our observations.
-We therefore adopt $M_{\star}=10^{3.5}\ M_{\odot}$ as the upper limit for any stellar counterpart to Cloud-9.
+We therefore adopt $M_{\star}=10^{3.5}\ M_{\odot}$ as the baseline upper limit for any stellar counterpart to Cloud-9.

-Finally, we consider the possibility that a stellar counterpart may be displaced from the VLA center.
-The \hi\ isocontours, while mildly asymmetric, show no signs of strong perturbations, making a large offset between gas and stars unlikely.
-Still, to test this possibility, we searched for clusters of point sources within a radius of 1~kpc (47$''$) from the VLA \hi\ maximum, comparable to the extent of the compact~\hi~core (for reference, the top-to-bottom angular size of the WFC1 chip shown in Figure \ref{fg:artpop_galaxy_images} is $\sim$100$''$).
+Finally, we note that ram-pressure interactions can in principle induce a spatial offset between the stellar and gaseous components of low-mass galaxies.
+However, the \hi\ morphology of Cloud-9 is relatively regular with only mild asymmetry, suggesting that any such effect would be small.
+To test this possibility directly, we searched for clusters of point sources within a radius of 1~kpc (47$''$) from the VLA \hi\ maximum, comparable to the extent of the compact~\hi~core (for reference, the top-to-bottom angular size of the WFC1 chip shown in Figure \ref{fg:artpop_galaxy_images} is $\sim$100$''$).
 In this region we identified a cluster of nine sources.
 However, given that the search covers a large fraction of the WFC1 chip, such local maxima are expected from the underlying background galaxy clustering.
-A control search on the opposing WFC2 chip from it's center outwards yields two non-overlapping clusters of nine sources, confirming that the WFC1 cluster is not a statistically significant overdensity.
+A control search on the opposing WFC2 chip from its center outwards yields two non-overlapping clusters of nine sources, confirming that the WFC1 cluster is not a statistically significant overdensity.